Compliance regulation graphic

 Examples of Issues Identified

-• Inadequate contrast ratios, making text difficult to read for visually impaired users
+• Poor contrast ratios, making text hard to read

-• Forms that were not fully accessible, causing difficulties for users with limited motor skills.
+• Forms were not accessible for users with limited motor skills

 Re-Audit After 16 Months

-Sixteen months after delivering the initial audit report, GOSH requested a re-audit to assess the improvements made on their website.
-They provided a list of issues they believed had been resolved, and we proceeded to retest the website.
+Sixteen months later, GOSH requested a re-audit to review the improvements made.
+They provided a list of resolved issues, and we carried out a full retest of the site.

 Improvements Noted